airlift/airlift/mcp/README.md

 A browser should open with the MCP Inspector tool.
 Set the "Transport Type" to "Streamable HTTP".
 Change the URL to `http://localhost:8888/mcp` and click "Connect".

-## Allowed parameters for declarative tools, prompts, and resources
+## Allowed parameters for declarative tools, prompts, resources, and completions

 #### Tools